t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method returns a list of all territories.
+this METHOD returns a list of all territories.

 ## Item Contract
 This contract is for items in T2 World.